Your administrator Components are also used in the administrator area of your website.

 This also allows you to assign modules and template styles to specific menu links.

-Your global configuration is where the site administrator configures things such as whether search engine friendly (SEF) urls are enabled, the site meta data (descriptive text used by search engines and indexers) and many other functions including which wysiwyg editor is used.
+Your global configuration is where the site administrator configures things such as whether search engine friendly (SEF) urls are enabled, the site meta data (descriptive text used by search engines and indexers) and many other functions including which WYSIWYG (What You See Is What You Get) editor is used.

 For many beginning users simply leaving the settings on default is a good way to begin, although when your website is ready for the public you will most likely want to change the meta data to match its content.